LiliumOS/rfcs/src/rfcs/0010-ilium-filesystem.md

 ### MBR Partition Table

 There is no specific support specified for LiliumFS partitions allocated in MBR format.
-However, only LBA addressing may be used for
+However, only LBA addressing may be used for LiliumFS if that support is provided by a third party.

 ### Block Size